 Recommended but not required to fix before upgrade

 These configuration issues do not prevent your upgrade, but Alert Logic recommends that you fix them.
 They complicate the network creation part of the upgrade and lead to many configuration exposures on the Health page.
 You can improve the upgrade process and reduce post-upgrade tasks significantly by ensuring your deployments are in a healthy state before your upgrade.

 - Deployments with unassigned agents

 - Protected hosts, log sources, or appliances that are not in OK status

 Alert Logic recommends that you assign all protected hosts to an appliance or archive them before your upgrade to avoid this issue.
-This task prevents the creation of duplicate networks and reduces post-migration cleanup significantly.
+This task prevents the creation of duplicate networks and reduces post-upgrade cleanup significantly.

-To check for this issue prior to the migration precheck, browse to each of your deployments, click Networks and Protected Hosts, and then click the Protected Hosts tab.
+To check for this issue prior to the upgrade precheck, browse to each of your deployments, click Networks and Protected Hosts, and then click the Protected Hosts tab.
 Check for protected hosts in new status.
 To review the list, you can scroll or select the By Source Status filter and then click Hosts in New State to narrow results.